-It's summer, and local farmers markets have “sprouted up,” giving us new opportunities for buying fresh produce, socializing and more.
+It's summer, and local farmers markets have “sprouted up,” giving us new opportunities to buy fresh produce.

 Farmers markets are retail markets set up for local farmers, artisans and food vendors to sell goods.
 You can count on fresh, quality produce and products to incorporate into your healthy lifestyle.
 Here are eight reasons to consider shopping at your local farmers market.

 - Fresh is best - Most people would agree a freshly picked garden tomato tastes far better and is no comparison to the store bought equivalent.
 Produce purchased from farmers' markets has been picked ripe and ready to eat--often the day before or same day of the market.
 The food does not have to be altered or processed to allow for transit and an extended shelf life in the grocery store.
 Processing fruits and vegetables, such as by canning and freezing, can also compromise nutrition value--another reason fresh, whole produce is superior.